What We Do

 Purposeful Growth: what it is, and why we seek it

-Nearly 25 years of experience investing in emerging markets has taught us that Purposeful Growth enterprises tend to deliver superior financial performance and superior long-term shareholder returns.
+More than 25 years of experience investing in emerging markets has taught us that Purposeful Growth enterprises tend to deliver superior financial performance and superior long-term shareholder returns.
 Their cultural attributes also tend to be hard to replicate, giving them significant and sustained competitive advantage.

 ‘Purposeful Growth’ is an organisational principle which requires businesses to think about the overall value creation of the enterprise across multiple stakeholders, including customers, employees, the environment, and local communities.